davish/davi.sh/src/content/blog/2023/03/the-right-questions.md

 ---
-title: "Asking the Right Questions"
+title: "Asking the Right Questions to ChatGPT"
 date: 2023-03-29T16:49:08Z
 tags: ["ai", "chatgpt", "django"]
 description: "AIs are as useful as the questions you know how to ask."